 This 9-pin connector is the most common rapid-charger format, and it’s what you’ll see on most cars.

-This 4-pin connector is much less common, but you’ll see it on some older cars like the Nissan LEAF.
+This 4-pin connector is less common, but you’ll see it on some older cars such as the Nissan LEAF.

 How fast are electric car chargers?

 Different chargers have different power ratings, measured in kilowatts (kW).
 The higher the rating, the faster the charger.Your car’s on-board charger also has a kilowatt rating – and you can’t charge faster than that rating.
 If, for example, your car has a 100kW on-board charger and you plug it into a 150kW rapid charger, you’ll only charge at 100kW.

 According to Pod Point this is how much range you can get by charging a Hyundai Hyundai KONA Electric 64 kWh for one hour:

 |Charger||Location||Range per hour of charging|

 |3.6kW||Home / work||15 miles|

 |50kW||Public rapid chargers||99 miles (based on 30 mins charging in the 20-80% battery band)|